The Child Dreamer

 A Dead Dreamer Prequel

 When I returned to the tribe, my arms were tired from carrying the meat that Jeremiah had given to me.
-I had even persuaded him to part with a small leather necklace with a small piece of amber tied at the bottom of it.
-As soon as I had mentioned it was for Catori, he was more than willing to part with it.
-Although married, he still carried warm feelings towards her.
+I even persuaded him to part with a small leather necklace with a small piece of amber tied at the bottom of it.
+As soon as I mentioned it was for Catori, he was more than willing to part with it.
+Although married, he still carried warm feelings for my mother figure.

 “What is this?” she asked.

 I held my hand out toward her.
 “A gift.
 It can’t make up for everything, but to say thank you for taking care of me as if I were one of your own all these years.”

 She took a moment to fully process what I was saying before her hands reached for the necklace.
 Taking it, she held it up to get a better look at the rock, laced into the bottom of it.

 “It is beautiful.
 Like your light,” she murmured before slipping the necklace around her neck.